dewgong64/ThemeCafe/docs/install/loading.md

     - If your theme didn't load and it's showing the stock one follow [Theme not loading](../troubleshooting.md#theme-not-loading)

-    - If the console is loading indefinitely, you can follow [Loading Indefinitely](../troubleshooting.md#loading-indefinitely-stylemiiu-plugin)
+    - If the console is bootlooping on the "Wii U Menu" splash screen, you can follow [Wii U Menu Bootloop](../troubleshooting.md#wii-u-menu-bootloop)